 Whether you’re an athlete who didn’t make it to varsity, a former student-body president with political aspirations or even a die-hard fan of the TV show Lost, chances are your school will have an organization to suit you.
 (If it turns out your school doesn’t, then make a little history by starting your own.)
 It doesn’t hurt to do a bit of research before you head off for first semester so you know what is available and whether you can (or want to) commit.

 College clubs and recreational sports teams are usually much less demanding than those in high school, which can meet up daily, and they can also have more perks.
+Most colleges have a club for anything whether it be swimming, fishing, gaming or any wide variety of clubs.
 A networking club for your major might offer road trips to local cities, while a movie club might show free films.
 Plus, most meetings come with free food that’s not from your dining hall.
+Colleges have clubs for all people who love the outdoors or crossbow shooting.
+To get you started, find the best crossbows here.
 Sweet.

 If Greek life is offered on your campus, it can provide a solid social network for filling up your downtime (and your social calendar).
 Most Greek organizations are affiliated with a particular philanthropic organization, which benefits from the many fundraisers (from sports tournaments to designer clothing sample sales) and events (such as speakers and comedians) held on campus during the week and on weekends.
 Attendance is often mandatory for all members of the Greek community, but nonmembers are almost always welcome.